3 Days Samburu National Reserve Kenya Camping Tour Safari Packages

 Book 3 days Samburu national reserve camping tour package in Kenya.
 Booking this 3-day Kenyan safari tour packages allows you to experience the most rewarding game drives along Ewaso Ngiro river.
 3-days Samburu Kenya camping safari package is the ultimate in outdoor safaris in that this dry and patched region offers the best expeditions.

-3 Days Samburu National Reserve Safari Highlights
+3 Days Samburu National Reserve Safari camping Highlights

 Day 1: Views of Mt Kenya enroute to Samburu National reserve